-Essential thrombocythemia (ET) is a rare condition in which a person’s bone marrow makes too many blood platelets (also known as thrombocytes).
+Essential thrombocythemia (ET) is a rare, chronic blood cancer in which a person’s bone marrow makes too many blood platelets (also known as thrombocytes).

 About half of people with ET have a mutation—or change—in a certain gene in the body.